 Ringing in 2019 with a retrospective list of what I edited last year.
-For those wondering, I am eligible for Best Editor, Long Form again (though I understand that nomination window has closed for Dublin!
-That’s what happens when you lose track of time during the holidays ^^;;) but I invite you to consider my authors as well for this year’s nominating season.
+For those wondering, I am eligible for the Hugo for Best Editor, Long Form again but I invite you to consider my authors as well for this year’s nominating season.
 You can look into more info on my year’s work below the jump, and thank you for the time! ^^

 Armistice by Lara Elena Donnelly